sebekj/sebekj/README.md

 - 👀 I’m interested in data science, machine learning, deep learning and AI.
 - 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on data mining in political science or  data modelling in experimental philosophy.
-- ⚒️ Eventually, I want to transition to Data Science full time.
+- ⚒️ Eventually, I want to transition to Data Science full time,
 - 🌏 Travel the world, and work from remote places.
 - 📫 Reach me at sebekj@gmail.com.